clauswilke/dataviz/docs/directory_of_visualizations.md

 <img src="directory_of_visualizations_files/figure-html/single-distributions-1.png" width="685.714285714286" style="display: block; margin: auto;" />

 Histograms and density plots (Chapter \@ref(histograms-density-plots)) provide the most intuitive visualizations of a distribution, but both require arbitrary parameter choices and can be misleading.
-Cumulative densities and q-q plots (Chapter \@ref(ecdf-qq)) always represent the data faithfully but can be more difficult to interpret.
+Cumulative densities and quantile-quantile (q-q) plots (Chapter \@ref(ecdf-qq)) always represent the data faithfully but can be more difficult to interpret.

 <img src="directory_of_visualizations_files/figure-html/multiple-distributions-1.png" width="685.714285714286" style="display: block; margin: auto;" />